Chapter 109:2-6 Basic Course Training Program for Criminal Investigators Employed by State Public Defender

 (B) Receipt of the certificate by a criminal investigator shall be considered as fulfillment of only one of the conditions of employment and shall not be construed as a limitation of the discretionary power of the state public defender to terminate the services of an otherwise unsatisfactory probationer.

-(D) No criminal investigator shall be permitted to attend a school or the Ohio peace officer training academy unless the state public defender has authorized the attendance.
-The commander shall ensure each enrollee has the proper enrollment authorization for attendance of the basic course
+(B) No criminal investigator shall be permitted to attend a school or the Ohio peace officer training academy unless the state public defender has authorized the attendance.
+The commander shall ensure each enrollee has the proper enrollment authorization for attendance of the basic course.

-(E) The commander shall be responsible for maintaining an accurate record of attendance for each criminal investigator at the basic course on a form provided by the executive director.
-The commander shall forward such records to the executive director, where they shall be available for authorized inspection.
+(C) The commander shall be responsible for maintaining an accurate record of attendance for each person attending training.
+The commander shall forward such records to the executive director.

 (A) Each criminal investigator in the basic course shall maintain, as one of the requirements for certification, an adequate notebook during the course and shall submit such notebook to the commander for inspection.
 The notebook shall contain appropriate entries of material covered during the classroom sessions in the basic course.
 Among the factors to be evaluated in the notebook are: sufficiency of course content, organization, appropriateness of material, regularity of entries, neatness, accuracy and legibility.
 The notebook will be evaluated by the school commander as either satisfactory or unsatisfactory.
 Any representative of the commission may inspect a student notebook upon request.